 Our feasibility assessment confirmed that racial and ethnicity data are almost universally available and that method of assignment of race and ethnicity to the mother varied.
 It could be based on maternal self-report or assigned by the hospital.
 National improvement is needed in the methods used to assign race and ethnicity in hospital discharge data.
-For the purposes of this measure, we are resigned at this time to using the existing data as recorded in the mothers' medical records.
+For the purposes of this measure we are resigned at this time to using the existing data as recorded in the mothers' medical records.

 Testing sites that participated in the CAPQuaM feasibility assessment were asked to determine if maternal race/ethnicity was documented in the maternal chart.
 Representatives from institutions were asked to determine whether the data source for maternal race/ethnicity was located in an electronic medical record format (EMR) or a paper format.
 Institutions were also asked to indicate the difficulty of data abstraction in obtaining maternal race/ethnicity.
-Responses included: very difficult to collect, difficult to collect, not difficult to collect, or unavailable.
+Responses included very difficult to collect, difficult to collect, or unavailable.
 Virtually all indicated that this was not difficult to collect.
 The data was generally on the electronic medical records.
 The New York State Medicaid Program was able to identify race using their information systems.
 Forty five individuals out of nearly 60,000 pregnancies were missing data on race.

 We also examined race/ethnicity data in New York State Medicaid files.
 The following statistics focus on women found to be high risk.
-Our findings suggest that Blacks, Hispanics, and others race/ethnicities are more likely to have visits with MFMs and specialists.
+Our findings suggest that blacks, Hispanics, and others race/ethnicities are more likely to have multidisciplinary care.
 Our data do not give us any indication of severity of illness.
-There is evidence that suggests that blacks and Hispanics have higher rates of comorbidity and have an increased risk for maternal morbidity and mortality.^{2,3} See Table 7 on the next page.
+There is evidence that suggests that blacks and Hispanics have higher rates of comorbidity and have an increased risk for maternal morbidity and mortality.^{2,3} See Table 4 below.